-The Walker JR has a smooth gray appearance, with a simple “X” like design on the outside of each cup: i-MEGO is not trying to go heavy metal or psycho with some design.
-They’re not quite full sized, but each cup is still more than large enough to fit over an adult’s ears without crimping.
+The Walker JR has a smooth gray appearance, with a simple “X” like the design on the outside of each cup: i-MEGO is not trying to go heavy metal or psycho with some design.
+They’re not quite full-sized, but each cup is still more than large enough to fit over an adult’s ears without crimping.
 Looking more closely, I saw that the headband had a pivoting rod attached to each head cup: this not only provided some swing for securing the cup around the ear, but also looks to last longer than other plastic swiveling mechanisms headphones in this price range use.
-This design also enables the Walker JR to fold up smaller than over the ear headphones of this size normally do.
+This design also enables the Walker JR to fold up smaller than over-the-ear headphones of this size normally do.

-A mini-jack cord plugs into the left cup (not having a permanently attached cable is a plus to me), while the right holds the “AA” battery that powers the noise-cancellation.
-This cup also has an “On” switch and red LED to indicate power.
+A mini-jack cord plugs into the left cup (not having a permanently attached cable is a plus to me), while the right holds the “AA” battery that powers the noise-cancellation on these headphones.
+This cup also has an “On” switch and a red LED to indicate power.
 The weight of the battery in the cup is negligible, and I was impressed by how streamlined the design for the battery compartment was — once the battery is in you’ll forget it’s there.
-And although the cups fit snugly around my ears, I was easily able to put on my glasses afterwards.
+And although the cups fit snugly around my ears, I was easily able to put on my glasses afterward.

 Now I wanted to test the headphone’s noise cancellation abilities, so I approached a free-standing fan.
 I turned the fan on and listened to the hum that the blades generated, along with the sound of the air being forced outward.
 I waited a minute to grow acclimated to the sound and then switched the noise-cancelation on.
 I immediately heard not just a drop in the overall volume of the fan, but a change in the quality of the sound: where it was once strong and forceful with its own personality, now it was weak and more like white noise.
 So I know that the noise-cancellation worked (that it had a mike in each cup probably made it more effective than if there had only been one), and could see using it by itself the next time I’m seated on a plane close to an engine.
 But now to test it with music.